CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 **Descripton of Research**:

-> This project reviews different online projects found on the Internet (github, Kraggle, etc.) and ascertains whether the projects meet the NASA TOPS Principles of FAIR.
-This is to determine if developer have access to extract data or to compile code.
+> This project reviews different online projects found on the Internet (GitHub, Kaggle, and others.) and ascertains whether the identified projects meet the NASA TOPS Principles of Open Science.
+This is to determine if developers have access to extract data or to compile code.

-> The project also provides a brief project depicting the NASA FAIR principles.
+> The project also provides a brief project overview of NASA FAIR principles.
-Our research study focuses on renowned programming and dataset platforms to determine if they allign with our 4 NASA FAIR Principles Open (Data, Code, Results, Source).
+Our research study focuses on renowned programming and dataset platforms to determine if they allign with our 4 NASA Open Science (Open Data, Open Code, Open Source, Open Results) and FAIR Principles (Findable, Accessible, Interoperable, Reusable).

 **Our Observations**: